-Satisfaction came to the faces of the musicians.
 As they gathered their scores and packed away instruments, the Pastor stepped down from the stage.
 He winced from a jab of pain in his leg, then started walking up the center aisle.
 He stopped and turned.
 Curtis was still on the platform, having become engaged in conversation with a choir member.
 “Curtis!” bellowed the Pastor.

 Curtis broke off his conversation and scampered toward his uncle.

 Despite his limp, the Pastor took long, rapid strides up the aisle toward the exit door.
 When Curtis caught up, the Pastor said, “Tell Bert not to over do it on the flowers.”